 How to Create Process Documentation

-Building process documentation is no rocket science, provided you know the steps to follow.
+Building process documents with process documentation software is no rocket science, provided you know the steps to follow.

-Here are five simple steps to get your process documentation up and running in minutes.
+Here are 5 simple steps to get your business process documentation up and running in minutes.

 Step 1: Set Your Objectives & Goals